 Energy is the capacity to apply force or pressure to an object to heat, move, or perform work on it.
 Electrical energy is a specific form of energy that is the result of an electric charge.
 The force exerted on an object is based on either an electrical attraction or electrical repulsion between charged particles.

 What Is The Basic Law of Electricity?

 Regarding electricity, there is one basic law that governs the entire process: Ohm’s law.
 This law was appropriately named after, Georg Ohm, the physicist who first identified it.
 Georg Ohm discovered that an electrical current moving through a conductor is proportional to the voltage over the resistance.
-This discovery led to following formula known as Ohm’s Law, which depicts the relationship between Voltage, Current, and Resistance in the formula below:
+This discovery led to following formula known as Ohm’s Law, which depicts the relationship between Voltage, Current, and Resistance

-How to Generate Electricity
+How is Electricity Generated?

 Thanks to a different scientist named Michael Faraday, we now know what causes electricity.
 In the 1820s, Faraday determined that he could generate electricity by moving a loop of conductive metal between a magnet’s poles.

 Because electrons can move freely in copper wire and carry a negative charge, Faraday learned that he could generate energy due to the attractive forces between positively charged protons and negatively charged electrons.
 The force between the protons and electrons is what exerts force on a given object.

 What Is An Example of An Electric Current?

 Depending on which type of electric current you’re referring to, it can be many different things.
 However, some common ones that you may recognize are lightning bolts, static electricity, or a sudden spark you feel when coming into contact with a new object.

 What Is The Difference Between Voltage and Current?